InfronAI/InfronAI/README.md

 Infron provides a single API that connects you to over thousands of open-source models, commercial models, and search agents—all powered by the Infron Open Model Protocol.

-As the world’s first AI Model Marketplace and Inference Provider Routing Platform, Infron delivers cross-provider high availability, seamless developer workflows, and ultra-low-cost scalability through the Infron Routing Stack.
+As the world’s first **AI Model Marketplace** and **Inference Provider Routing Platform**, Infron delivers cross-provider high availability, seamless developer workflows, and ultra-low-cost scalability through the Infron Routing Stack.

 The first step to start using Infron is to [create an account](https://infron.ai/login) and [get your API key](https://infron.ai/dashboard/apiKeys).